jtorrespdx/course_roster_angular/README.md

 ###Legal

-Copyright (c) 2015 Nathan Young & Jose Torres
+Copyright (c) 2015 Austin Blanchard & Jose Torres

 This software is licensed under the MIT license.